CMD Website

 CMD's history

-Despite being totally deaf himself, Andrew Foster heeded God's call to reach the deaf in Africa.
+Despite being totally deaf himself, Andrew Foster responded to God’s call to reach the deaf in Africa.
 Finding no mission that would support his call, he set out on his own and founded Christian Mission for the Deaf in 1956.
-CMD opened a total of 31 schools starting first in Ghana then Nigeria, Ivory Coast, Togo, Chad, Senegal, Benin, Cameroon, Central African Republic, Zaire (now the Democratic Republic of Congo), Burkina Faso, Burundi and Gabon.
+Over the next thirty years, God used CMD to open a total of 31 schools for the deaf starting first in Ghana then Nigeria, Ivory Coast, Togo, Chad, Senegal, Benin, Cameroon, Central African Republic, Zaire (now the Democratic Republic of Congo), Burkina Faso, Burundi and Gabon.
 About the same number of Sunday Schools and churches were established in those countries as well as Kenya, Sierra Leone, Congo and Guinea.
 A number of Africans from various countries were trained by CMD to lead the work on a local level.
 Some of these schools were taken over by their governments or other groups.
-CMD is looking forward to establishing more schools and churches in other un-reached areas as the Lord leads and provides the means and the workers.
+CMD is looking forward to establishing more schools and churches in other unreached areas as the Lord leads and provides the means and the workers.

 After 30 years of service in Africa, Andrew went to be with the Lord through an airplane accident in Rwanda, East Africa on December 3, 1987.